Sufficient Incorrectness Logic: SIL and Separation SIL: Introduction

 \section{Introduction}

 Formal methods aim to provide tools for reasoning and establishing program guarantees.
 Historically, research in formal reasoning progressed from manual correctness proofs to effective, automatic methods that improve program reliability and security.
 In the late 60s, \citet{Floyd1967Flowcharts} and \citet{hoare69} independently introduced formal systems to reason about programs.
-In the 70s/early 80s, the focus was on mechanization. \citet{DBLP:journals/cacm/Dijkstra75} introduced predicate transformers, \citet{DBLP:conf/popl/CousotC77} introduced Abstract Interpretation as a foundation for the systematic development of correct static analyses, \citet{DBLP:conf/lop/ClarkeE81} introduced Model Checking as a technique to automatically prove that a finite state system satisfies a given temporal property, \citet{DBLP:conf/popl/DamasM82} introduced automatic type inference in mainstream languages, and \citet{DBLP:conf/eurocal/CoquandH85} put the bases for mechanized program proofs.
-Those seminal works in conjunction with the development of automatic, and semi-automatic theorem provers and solvers (e.g.,~\cite{DBLP:conf/cade/Moura07}) brought impressive wins in proving program correctness of real-world applications.
+In the 70s/early 80s, the focus was on mechanization, with the introduction of numerous techniques such as predicate transformers \citep{DBLP:journals/cacm/Dijkstra75}, Abstract Interpretation \citep{DBLP:conf/popl/CousotC77}, model checking \citep{DBLP:conf/lop/ClarkeE81}, type inference \citep{DBLP:conf/popl/DamasM82} and mechanized program proofs~\citep{DBLP:conf/eurocal/CoquandH85}.
+Those seminal works, in conjunction with the development of automatic and semi-automatic theorem provers (e.g.,~\cite{DBLP:conf/cade/Moura07}) brought impressive wins in proving program correctness of real-world applications.
 For instance, the Astrée abstract interpreter automatically proves the absence of runtime errors in millions of lines of safety-critical C~\cite{DBLP:conf/pldi/BlanchetCCFMMMR03}, the SLAM model checker was used to check Windows drivers~\cite{DBLP:conf/cav/BallR01}, CompCert is a certified C compiler developed in Coq~\cite{DBLP:journals/cacm/Leroy09}, and VCC uses the calculus of weakest precondition to verify safety properties of annotated Concurrent C programs~\cite{DBLP:conf/tphol/CohenDHLMSST09}.